 Aggressively pursuing carbon neutrality through innovative environmental design, the J. Craig Venter Institute aimed for net-zero site electricity consumption and zero-discharge for all wastewater.
-It is be the first lab building to achieve this exceptionally high level of performance.
+It is the first lab building to achieve this exceptionally high level of performance.

 During early design, Atelier Ten guided the design team on various sustainable strategies that expand upon best practice standards set by the EPA’s Labs 21 program, and the USGBC’s LEED rating system.